 Frontier’s video customers

-Millions of users have swapped their traditional pay-TV services for OTT services, which provide content to users through the Internet at lower rates than cable or satellite connections.
+Millions of users have already swapped traditional pay-TV services for OTT offerings, which directly provide content to users over the Internet at cheaper rates than a cable TV or satellite connection.

-Currently, Amazon’s Prime Video, Hulu, and Netflix (NFLX) lead the video streaming market.
-In the fourth quarter, Netflix gained 8.8 million subscribers worldwide.
+Amazon’s Prime Video, Alphabet’s YouTube TV, and Netflix (NFLX) are leading providers of low-cost OTT video streaming services.
+In the third quarter, Netflix gained ~7 million subscribers worldwide.